MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 		wait(production_period)
 	}

- The actual source code is in the [AccelerometerDataProducer.java](/ProducerConsumerUsingShieldedPlug/src/main/java/com/microej/examples/java2c/AccelerometerDataProducer.java) file.

-### Alternate implementation using TimerTask

-Because of the fixed periodic nature of the task and of its short execution time, an alternate implementation based on Timer and TimerTask API is proposed in the [AccelerometerDataProducerUsingTimerTask.java](/ProducerConsumerUsingShieldedPlug/src/main/java/com/microej/examples/java2c/AccelerometerDataProducerUsingTimerTask.java) file.
+Because of the fixed periodic nature of the task and of its short execution time, a producer implementation based on Timer and TimerTask API is proposed in the [AccelerometerDataProducerTask.java](/ProducerConsumerUsingShieldedPlug/src/main/java/com/microej/examples/java2c/AccelerometerDataProducerTask.java) file.

 ## Java consumer class